 MUSCULAR ENDURANCE TRAINING

 We recommend adding Muscular Endurance Training, on average, during Week 16 of your training in a 24 week plan.
 This stuff is really important to your success.
 Read the previously linked articles and follow these 3 basic rules.
-These are important workouts.
+These are important mountain climbing workouts.

 - Vertical gain: work up to about 60min if up time.